What is the MACRA Quality Payment Program?

 - Meaningful use of certified EHR technology

-Performance for MIPS will start on January 1, 2017 and will annually measure eligible providers in four performance categories to derive a “MIPS score” (0 to 100).
+Performance for MIPS began on January 1, 2017 and will annually measure eligible providers in four performance categories to derive a “MIPS score” (0 to 100).
 The MIPS score can significantly impact a provider’s Medicare reimbursement in each payment year from -9% to +27% by 2022.
 The four performance categories are weighted:

 - 50% for quality (PQRS/VM)